Interplay-LM-Reasoning/Interplay-LM-Reasoning/README.md

 </div>

+## 🎉 Update

+This work has been accepted as a **Spotlight paper at ICML 2026**.
+We thank the reviewers and area chairs for their insightful feedback.
+See you in Seoul!

 ## Does Reinforcement Learning Truly Extend Reasoning?
 - **The "Capability Refiner" View**: Some work characterizes RL as a refiner of existing skills, amplifying abilities already learned during pre-training.
 RL shows limited ability to improve pass@k compared with base model.